 Fires when a new card is added to a specified board or list.

-When agent creates a card in 'New Listings' list, trigger workflow to notify marketing team and schedule photography.
+When an analyst creates a card in 'Sourced' list, trigger workflow to notify the deal team and request the OM and T12 from the broker.

 Fires when a card is dragged to a specific list (stage).

-When deal card moved to 'Under Contract', trigger workflow to add closing checklist and notify transaction coordinator.
+When deal card moved to 'Under Contract', trigger workflow to add the due-diligence checklist and notify the analyst and counsel.

 Fires when a checklist item on a card is checked off.